portlandcodeschool/jse-win15-1/peter_rockwood/HW1.md

 **c)** `x == 'x'`

-	True if the value of x is 'x'
+	True if the value of x is 'x', otherwise false.

 **d)** `x == (x+'')`